 Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

-World Central Kitchen, which chef José Andrés initially created to help people stricken by natural disasters in the Caribbean, has set up a field kitchen in the parking lot next to Diamond Princess's berth at Yokohama's Shinko Pier in Japan, where the vessel is nearing the end of a 14-day ship-wide coronavirus quarantine.
+World Central Kitchen, initially created by chef José Andrés to help people stricken by natural disasters in the Caribbean, says it has set up a field kitchen in a parking lot near the Diamond Princess cruise ship at Shinko Pier in Yokohama, Japan, where the vessel is nearing the end of a 14-day coronavirus quarantine.

 The charity is providing food for those on board in a bid to ease the strain on the ship's crew, which has been working to feed passengers, keep the ship clean and perform other duties as the cruise ship sits in isolation at the terminal.